Hazel1994/Multiply_big_numbers/README.md

+# multiplying large numbers

-multiplying big numbers using arrays is a common problem in algorithm design.
+multiplying large numbers using arrays is a common problem in algorithm design.

 here is the implantation of this problem in java using only one array.